-The Doctor is a sensitive, caring individual who has saved countless planets, even universes, but that doesn’t change the fact that he also has committed many crimes over the centuries.
+The Doctor from Doctor Who is a sensitive, caring individual who has saved countless planets, even universes, but that doesn’t change the fact that he also has committed many crimes over the centuries.
 From the moment he stole the TARDIS, The Doctor has been committing all types of theft, immigration and customs violations.
-Here’s what a Vista criminal lawyer believes would happen to him if he committed some of those crimes in California.
+Here’s what a criminal lawyer believes would happen to him if he committed some of those crimes in California.
 We’ll overlook the cases where he murders sentient beings and arguably commits genocide because most of those situations involve self defense and defense of others (including entire races).

-In fact, it was a capital crime in Galifrey, which is why The Doctor was exciled and forced through a regeneration long before the Time Wars began.
+In fact, it was a capital crime in Galifrey, which is why The Doctor was exiled and forced through a regeneration long before the Time Wars began.
 If he committed a similar offense in California, he would be a lot better off because car burglary charges carry a maximum sentence of three years, which is certainly a lot better than exile and the loss of your life (even if you have multiple lives).
-In fact, Vista defense attorneys can often get felony car burglary charges reduced to misdemeanors, which carry no more than a one year jail sentence -which would ultimately be a drop in the bucket for someone who could live over a millennia.
+In fact, defense attorneys can often get felony car burglary charges reduced to misdemeanors, which carry no more than a one year jail sentence -which would ultimately be a drop in the bucket for someone who could live over a millennia.

 One crime that would undoubtedly be a crime anywhere in the world is when The Doctor uses his Sonic Screwdriver to make ATMs eject cash.
 Hacking an ATM is not only a theft crime, but also a computer crime charge.
 Depending on the specific charges, which would largely be based on how much he took, this could leave The Doctor facing quite a few years in prison.
-While self defense laws usually protect persons against using necessary force to stop someone presenting a threat to themselves or others, a Vista criminal lawyer could defend him against some of these charges if he made the ATM spit out cash to cause a distraction that saved lives -like he did in “The Runaway Bride.”
+While self defense laws usually protect persons against using necessary force to stop someone presenting a threat to themselves or others, a criminal lawyer could defend him against some of these charges if he made the ATM spit out cash to cause a distraction that saved lives -like he did in “The Runaway Bride.”

 From a legal standpoint though, The Doctor’s worst crimes are those where he impersonates police officers and federal agents using his psychic paper.
 While he usually does this in the UK, if he did it in the US, he could face charges of fraud, false impersonation and/or impersonating a federal agent.
 In some extreme cases, he could even be charged with treason.
 His companions could even be charged with conspiracy for assisting him in these crimes.
-Depending on the evidence and circumstances, his best defense for these crimes could simply be to have a good federal attorney in Vista negotiate a plea bargain that will not leave him with a life sentence or the death penalty and may let his companions avoid charges.
+Depending on the evidence and circumstances, his best defense for these crimes could simply be to have a good attorney negotiate a plea bargain that will not leave him with a life sentence or the death penalty and may let his companions avoid charges.